silentdiverchris/Jiminy/README.md

 There's a lot of stuff in here, most of which can happily be left alone but if delved into, allows you to alter a lot of things about how it interprets tags it finds in source files and what output it produces.

-The main one to start with is the 'MonitoredDirectories' settings;
+The main one to start with is the 'MonitoredDirectories' settings.

+I've set the json serialiser to include all values in the below and the default file that is created, it makes for a rather larger file but is much easier to see what options are available if all the defaults are shown too.

 A good deal of additional documentation is required here...